How Newcastle can follow Man City to build a super club

 Hughes was already in situ at City, but Rigg had to build a new network of scouts.
 Crucially, he had backing from an established team in chief executive Garry Cook, new chairman Khaldoon Al Mubarak and, seven months later, football administrator Brian Marwood.

-"The chairman Khaldoon Al Mubarak was a game changer," says Rigg.
+"The chairman Khaldoon Al Mubarak was a game changer," says Rigg, speaking to the BBC's The Sports Desk podcast.

 "He had a three-pronged attack; it was what was happening on the pitch, what was happening off the pitch and the ownership leading from the front.